slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 However choose who surround you: you are the average of them.

 > *'If you're the smartest in the room, you're in the wrong room.'*
+> *'Every employee should eventually leave and start a better competitor to me.
+Everyone should pass me.
+Else I’m not the stupidest person in the room.'*

 > *'When you enter a workplace, think that you will become like them and not the opposite.'*

 How to build your «board of directors»?

-- Surround yourself with mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
+Surround yourself with people who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.
-If you want to improve your bank account, get around millionaires.
-If you want to improve your body, befriend competitive athletes If you want to improve your love life, go hang out with the town “Casanova”.
-When you are intentional about surrounding yourself with the right people, you will find every area of your life accelerating.
-Jim Rohn said it best, “You are the average of the five people you spend your time with most.”
 If you spend the majority of your time in worlds where people are accomplishing incredible things, all of a sudden that starts to seem normal.

+Surround yourself with people who challenge you to be better, not people who are enamored with who you already are.

+Find somebody smarter to teach you, somebody equal to challenge you and somebody less developed that you can teach.
+Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more. we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.

-- You're never too old to make a friend.
+You're never too old to make a friend.
+Look for people with the same interests as you: meetup, learn a new skill.
+Second step is inviting them to do something.
 Always be looking for a new one.
 If a buddy calls and needs to get a drink, go.
-No matter the hour, how busy you are, or what else you have going on.

-There comes a time in life when you’ll have to leave everything behind and start something new but never forget the ones who stood by your side, especially the ones who never let you let go.
+I also know someone is a friend when I can go long stretches without talking to him and then we talk and its right where we left off.

 Cleave from your family but come back.
 You need to be independent and loyal at the same time.

 > *'Our mothers always remain the strangest, craziest people we've ever met.' -- Marguerite Duras*

 Resist to temptation of working with family and friends.
-There will be always problems of fixing hierarchy when working with friends.
-Peers are peers, not boss and employee.
+Peers are peers, not boss and employee: pedestals prevent friendships.
 Keep your friends for friendship, work with the skilled and competent.
 You will waste your life trying to make those around into who you want them to be.

 > *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

+> *'Never put too much trust in friends, learn how to use enemies.'*
-> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*
+> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (2nd and 10th law of power)*

-> *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 > *'Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution.' -- Balthasar Gracian 26th*

 > *'Don’t befriend fools.
 He that does not know a fool when he sees him is one himself: still more he that knows him but will not keep clear of him.
 They are dangerous company and ruinous confidants.' -- Balthasar Gracian 22th*

-> *'Don’t succumb to the collective flaws of your peers.
-Avoid the Faults of your Nation.
-Water shares the good or bad qualities of the strata through which it flows, and man those of the climate in which he is born.' -- Balthasar Gracian 3rd*

 <!--
 > *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*

-- i wanted to make part of the group, but that group is made of broken people. than you realise that is too stressful.
-- its the tribe that you dont want to belong but you are.
 - Everyone loves you when you’re a winner.
 But you know who your true friends are when you’re still a nobody.
-One time I had a friend who consistently would put me down.
-Or find reasons to be upset at me whenever something good was happening in my life.
 The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.
-- pedestals prevent friendships

-I also know someone is a friend when I can go long stretches without talking to him or her and then we talk and its right where we left off.
-I have a lot of friends like that.

-Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more. we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.

-Look for people with the same interests as you: meetup, learn a new skill.
-Second step is inviting them to do something.

-Every employee should eventually leave and start a better competitor to me.
-Everyone should pass me.
-Else I’m not the stupidest person in the room.
+Divide up your life.
+Spend 33% of your time around people lower than you, you can mentor them.
+Spend 33% of your time with people that are on your level – your friends and peers.
+Spend 33% of your time with people that are 10-20 years ahead of you.
+Those are your mentors.”

+the way of man is the way of the gang
 -->